-Technical assistance to the Firearm Safety subcommittee of CSPI to continue the outreach to gun shop owners for safe messaging for Firearm Safety..
+Technical assistance to the Firearm Safety subcommittee of CSPI to continue outreach to gun shop owners for safe messaging on Firearm Safety.

 Directing Change Program & Film Contest: The Directing Change Program and Film Contest engages students and young people throughout California to learn about the topics of suicide prevention and mental health through the medium of film.